Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Overview and main results

 The main technical contribution of this article compared to the framework in \cite{Doyon} is dropping the requirement of the existence of the long-time limit and closed quantum many-body dynamics.
 In fact, we will discuss dynamics for \emph{general} times.
-Dropping this seemingly innocuous requirement will allow us to give \emph{analytical} solutions for the long-time limit of many non-ergodic and \emph{chaotic} systems, including, but not limited to, quantum many-body scars, Hilbert space fragmented models, time crystals and lattice gauge theories.
+Dropping this seemingly innocuous requirement will allow us to give \emph{analytical} solutions for the long-time limit of many non-ergodic and \emph{chaotic} systems (provided that all the pseudolocal quantities can be identified).
+This includes, but is not limited to, quantum many-body scars, Hilbert space fragmented models, time crystals and lattice gauge theories.
 I emphasize that even though quantum integrable systems are covered under the presented theory, the theory in no way relies on integrability.

 First, let us overview the results for closed time-independent systems with Hamiltonian $H$.